Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Relativistic Particles

+The Wigner rotation is a relativistic kinematic effect in which the coordinate axes of a particle's proper reference frame appear to rotate relative to an initial (Lorentz) inertial frame.
+This rotation arises due to successive Lorentz boosts in different directions.
+The Wigner rotation angle in the inertial frame can be expressed in vector form as

+where $\vec{V}$ is the vector of particle velocity in the initial Lorentz frame before acceleration, $\vec{v}$ is the vector of small velocity change ($v \ll V$) due to acceleration, $\gamma$ is the Lorentz factor associated with $V$, and $\theta_w$ is the Wigner rotation angle of the proper frame axes as observed from the (Lorentz) inertial frame. \footnote{This expression for the Wigner rotation is derived in Chapter 8 for the limiting case of an infinitesimal rotation angle, $\delta\theta = v/V$, corresponding to a small change in the particle's velocity vector.
+The derivation is based on the composition of Lorentz boosts in the form $L = L(\vec{v})L(\vec{V})$.
+In the context of an accelerated electron source, the relevant velocity composition arises from $L = L(\vec{V})L(\vec{v})$.
+A careful analysis shows that both orderings yield the same Wigner rotation expression.} We now examine how this formula applies in the specific case where both the observer and the particle source are accelerated to a velocity $v$ in the inertial frame.

-To find the rotation magnitude in the stated problem, we introduce a composition of boosts.
-Let $S$ be a lab frame of reference, $S_n$ an accelerated frame with velocity $\vec{v}$ relative to the lab frame, and $S'$ is a particle comoving frame which moves relative to the $S_n$ with velocity $\vec{V}$ along the $z_n$-axis.
-Two sequential boosts from the lab frame $S$ to $S_n$ and then to $S'$ are equivalent to the boost from $S$ to $S'$ and the subsequent rotation.
-The comoving frame $S'$ is rotated through the angle $\theta_w$ with respect to the lab frame $S$.
-Now we must be careful about direction of rotation.
+To find the rotation magnitude in the stated problem, we introduce a composition of Lorentz boosts.
+Let $S$ be the initial inertial frame of reference, $S_n$ an accelerated frame with velocity $\vec{v} = \vec{e}_x v$ relative to the inertial frame, and $S'$ is a frame which moves relative to the $S_n$ with velocity $\vec{V}$ along the $z_n$-axis.
+Two sequential boosts from the inertial frame $S$ to $S_n$ and then to $S'$ are equivalent to the boost from $S$ to $S'$ and the subsequent rotation.
+The frame $S'$ is rotated through the angle $\theta_w$ with respect to the inertial frame $S$.
+Now we must be careful about the direction of rotation.
 There is a good mnemonic rule.
 The rule says that the direction of the Wigner rotation in the Lorentz lab frame is the same as the direction of the velocity rotation in the Lorentz lab frame.
-We can easily understand that the coordinate axes of the particle comoving frame $(x',y',z')$ will be parallel to the coordinate axes of the accelerated frame $(x_n,y_n,z_n)$.
-As viewed from the lab frame, the coordinate axes of the accelerated frame $(x_n,y_n,z_n)$ is also rotated through the angle $\theta_w$ with respect to the coordinate axes of the lab frame $(x,y,z)$, Fig. \ref{B305}.
-Our results show that we cannot remain with the framework of parallel axes $z_n, z$ when considering the inertial frame view of particle beam observations of the accelerated observer in perpendicular geometry.
-For light $V/c \to 1$ and the axes of accelerated frame are then rotated with respect to the lab frame axes by angle $\theta_w = v/c$.
+We can easily understand that the coordinate axes of the frame $(x', y', z')$ will be parallel to the coordinate axes of the accelerated frame $(x_n, y_n, z_n)$.
+As viewed from the inertial frame, the coordinate axes of the accelerated frame $(x_n, y_n, z_n)$ are also rotated through the angle $\theta_w$ with respect to the coordinate axes of the inertial frame $(x, y, z)$.
+Our results show that we cannot remain with the framework of parallel axes $z_n, z$ when considering the inertial frame view of particle beam observations of the accelerated (up to the velocity $v$) observer in perpendicular geometry.